 Picture a lone swordsman standing dramatically in a white city.
 He has flaming red hair, a tight leather shirt of some sort, and a white cape/smock/feathery accoutrement.
 The game’s camera pans across from him, and there’s another lone swordsman.
 He has much longer snow white hair and nearly the same outfit, but with fewer feathers.
 They stare at each other as an overarching narrative plays in broken Latin out of your CRT-TV’s speakers as blood, sparks, and swords clash and brush past their delightfully brushed hair.
 Welcome to the opening of the generally unknown PlayStation 2 action RPG Chaos Legion, developed and released by Capcom in 2003 and produced by Yoshinori Ono.
 Flash forward a decade and some change to Astral Chain, developed by PlatinumGames.

 The Japanese animation devotee in me has always had a penchant for Platinum’s games.
-Their titles feature a fashionably elegant and sophisticated style of action, from the jazzy, frenetic and still discussed Vanquish to the modernistic, post-Akira-Government-Revisionist-Historical Metal Gear Solid: Revengeance, and everything in between.
+Their titles feature a fashionably elegant and sophisticated style of action, from the jazzy, frenetic and still discussed Vanquish to the modernistic, post-Akira-Government-Revisionist-Historical Metal Gear Rising: Revengeance, and everything in between.
 Boy, is there a lot of in between.
 On the other side of the same coin, there is Capcom.
 You know Capcom.
 Monster hunting, evil residents, and fighting in the streets.
 Even if you don’t know the company, you know Capcom and have probably played at least one of their games once.
 Most of us can still harken back to a time in a crowded, sweaty arcade at a suburban strip mall when that blue and yellow logo flashed across the screen, followed by an announcer howling “Fight!” at you and your chubby friend from school in woefully broken English.

 PlatinumGames and Capcom have always had a communal history.
 The company (Platinum) was formed in February, 2006 when Seeds Inc., the company founded by Shinji Mikami (Resident Evil 4, The Evil Within), Atsushi Inaba (Okami, Vanquish), and Hideki Kamiya (Devil May Cry, Bayonetta) merged with Odd Inc. after the closure of Capcom’s Clover Studio.
 For context, all three worked at Capcom prior to their founding roles at PlatinumGames.
 The bones of PlatinumGames are still at Capcom’s Japanese office, gathering dust and surrounded by detritus, their legacies probably enshrined somewhere.
 The team behind Platinum went on to form a close relationship with Nintendo and with a few departures from the house of Mario (I still weep for Scalebound), Platinum came right back at home to the Nintendo Switch with their new release, Astral Chain.
 While I am looking forward to playing it, there was a mechanic that immediately caught my attention.
 Very quickly I noticed that both Chaos Legion and Astral Chain use a very similar technique in their combat schemata: the inclusion of Legions.